chuangzhu/dgut-inet-auth/README.md

 - Exit code `0`, no output: already authenticated, skip.
 - Exit code `1`: network is unreachable.

+You can optionally configure the firewall mark this program uses with a `FWMARK` environment variable to work with policy routing.

 ## Use with systemd

 Create service unit: